Sharonkim03/Data-and-Code-A3/README.md

 ## Features
 - Snow falling in the background
+- Moving platform

 ## Concepts
 - Variables
 - Loops (For and while)
-- Conditional Statements
+- Conditional Statements (If and If-else)
+- Boolean operators
+- Relational operators
+- Programming language
 - Code
-- Programming language

 ## Setup
 To run this project go to the link below and click the green flag to start playing